gibbs/puppet-systemd_journal_remote/README.md

 ### Default

-With no configuration the `systemd-journal-remote` service listens on HTTP and outputs to `/var/log/journal/remote/` using the default configuration:
+With no configuration the `systemd-journal-remote` service listens over HTTP and outputs to `/var/log/journal/remote/` using the default package
+configuration:

 ```puppet
 include ::systemd_journal_remote